‘Arthdal Chronicles’ to ‘Kingdom’: 12 most expensive Korean dramas of all time

 The King: Eternal Monarch (2020)

 Starring Lee Min-ho, one of the highest-paid South Korean actors in current times, this drama is based on royalty.
 The series was highly talked about as it saw Lee’s comeback after mandatory military service.
-It garnered a lot of buzz due to its high budget, rich display of costumes and jewellery, and of course, its lead actor who’s known to charge around KWR 70 million (MR 272, 955 approximately) for each episode.
+It garnered a lot of buzz due to its high budget, rich display of costumes and jewellery, and of course, its lead actor who’s known to charge around KWR 70 million (approx. SGD 69.4 million) for each episode.

 Synopsis: Set in 1994 in Korea, an emperor — King Lee Gon (Lee) is saved by a mysterious force.
 He keeps looking for his mysterious saviour amid all the disruption in his country.
 Meanwhile, he comes across a detective working undercover.
 The character of detective Jeong Tae-eul has been brilliantly portrayed by Kim Go-eun.